mellor-lab/bristol-neuroscience-data-guide/tutorials/Bristol GIN for Silicon Probe Data.md

 (tutorials-silicon-probe-convert2nwb-py-electrodes-table)=
 #### Construct Electrodes Table
-Storing extracellular electrophysiology data is not possible without defining the ```electrodes``` table which is a [```DynamicTable```](https://hdmf.readthedocs.io/en/stable/hdmf.common.table.html#hdmf.common.table.DynamicTable) object.
+Storing extracellular electrophysiology data are not possible without defining the ```electrodes``` table which is a [```DynamicTable```](https://hdmf.readthedocs.io/en/stable/hdmf.common.table.html#hdmf.common.table.DynamicTable) object.
 We do it first by creating a numpy array object using a code wrapped inside the ```createElectrodeTable``` function.
 We put the table generation code inside the function, because it is going to be reused for each probe.
 The function call for probe 1 is executed by the code below:
 ```python
 input = {
   "iElectrode": 0,